Are Oreos Vegan, Vegetarian, Dairy Free, Gluten Free & Halal?

 Are Oreos vegan?
 This is a question that many individuals following a plant-based diet may have wondered.
 Oreos, the popular chocolate sandwich cookie, have been a beloved treat for decades.

-In this article, we will explore whether or not Oreos are vegan and discuss the ingredients and manufacturing process that determine the answer to this question.
+In this article, we are going to discuss the ingredients and manufacturing process that determine the answer to this question “Are Oreos vegan?”.

-But Is It True That Oreos Are Vegan?
+But Is It True That Oreos Are Not Vegan?

 But, is any amount of cross contact enough to make Oreos not suitable for vegans?